near/docs/docs/3.tutorials/examples/coin-flip.md

 ## Testing

-When writing smart contracts it is very important to test all methods exhaustively.
-In this project you have two types of tests: unit and integration.
-Before digging in them, go ahead and perform the tests present in the dApp through the command `yarn test`.
+When writing smart contracts, it is very important to test all methods exhaustively.
+In this project, you have two types: unit and integration tests.
+Before digging into them, go ahead and perform the tests present in the dApp through the command `yarn test`.

 ### Integration test